Home

 Then with the fabric wrong side up, and showing the serged or folded hem, the hem is tucked under the wrong side of the fabric with a small portion of the folded or serged hem peeking out, about ¼ inch of the hem showing from under the wrong side of the fabric.
 The guide of the foot is placed under this folded edge and the foot is adjusted using the screw on the foot to position the needle.

 This is definitely a procedure that must be seen and cannot simply be described.
-For some nice videos demonstrating the technique, click here on the YouTube video to see the blind hem foot stitch technique, and also click here on the link to threadbanger.com to see another video demonstration of using the blind hemmer.
+For a nice video demonstrating the technique, click here on the YouTube video to see the blind hem foot stitch technique

 For an article on the blind hem stitch, click here on the link to Sew 4 Home